2026 Minnesota Senate election

 The 2026 Minnesota Senate election will take place on November 3, 2026.
 All 67 districts in the Minnesota Senate will be up for election to a four-year term.
-Primary elections will be held on August 11, 2026.
-Currently, 33 seats are held by DFLers, 32 seats are held by Republicans, and two seats, formerly held by a Republican and a Democrat respectively, are vacant.
+Primary elections were held on August 11, 2026.
+Currently, 34 seats are held by DFLers and 33 seats are held by Republicans.

-The election will coincide with the election of the State House of Representatives as well as various federal, state, and local elections.
+The election will coincide with the election of the State House of Representatives, as well as various federal, state, and local elections.

 Background

 The last election in 2022 resulted in the Minnesota Democratic-Farmer-Labor Party attaining a majority in the chamber for the first time since 2012, gaining the DFL a trifecta from 2023 until 2025.
 As Minnesota Senate seats follow a 2,4,4 term length schedule, there was no regularly scheduled Minnesota Senate election in 2024.